 When I think of peaches, I think of summer.
-When I think of cobbler, I think of warm, gooey ooey deserts you enjoy in the winter when it’s cold outside.
-This easy, sugar-free peach cobbler offers the best of all seasons and you can enjoy it year round.
+When I think of cobbler, I think of warm, gooey-ooey deserts you enjoy in the winter when it’s cold outside.
+This easy, sugar-free peach cobbler offers the best of all seasons and you can enjoy it year-round.
 Good thing it’s easy to make!
-Fruit cobblers are seriously the simplest desert to throw together when you’re short on time.
+Fruit cobblers are seriously the simplest dessert to throw together when you’re short on time.

 Easy sugar-free peach cobbler

 A lot of people searching for this recipe find it by looking for “diabetic peach cobbler.”
 While no one in our family is a diabetic, this peach cobbler recipe is made with a Splenda blend so it does contain some sugar.
 You could try it with pure sugar or with another type of sugar substitute – I haven't done that so I can't say what the results would be.
 I'm pretty sure you'd achieve a similar result with pure cane sugar but if you're using another type of sugar substitute, just make sure it's one approved for baking and check any measurement differences that might apply.

 I love serving up a good-looking good tasting desert that doesn’t come out of a box or from a bakery, and while I’m not gonna lie: there have been plenty of times I’ve smiled and nodded and allowed my guests to think something that came from a bakery came from my oven, but this one is the real deal!
 I promise!